Muhammad-Ibrahim-Khan/Twitter_Sentiment_Analysis_with_Kubernetes/README.md

 For deploying and serving your project, this repository will also go through setting up a local Kubernetes cluster.
 See the final section of the README for more details on setting up your local cluster.

+Here is the link to the used -> [Dataset](https://www.kaggle.com/kazanova/sentiment140)

 ### Creating A Twitter Sentiment Analysis Docker Image
 #### Environment Setup